Ultra-Low-Dimensional Prompt Tuning via Random Projection: Additional Results

 \begin{proof} See Appendix~\ref{apx:proof:expr}. \end{proof}

-In essence, our theorem asserts that there exists a set of low-dimensional vectors such that the pair-wise $L^2$ distances of the original high-dimensional vectors are preserved for all $(i, j)$ pairs.
-More importantly, the projected dimension $r$ only grows logarithmically with the original dimension $n$, demonstrating a favorable property of scaling.
-It should be noted that, although our theorem uses $L^2$ as the metric, it can be easily extended to the dot-product metric as well by noticing that $\|\vx - \vy\|^2 = \|\vx\|^2 + \|\vy\|^2 - 2 \vx \cdot \vy$.
+In essence, our theorem asserts that by projecting data using a random matrix $\mP$, the pairwise $L^2$ distances of the original high-dimensional vectors are preserved for all $(i, j)$ pairs with high probability.
+Crucially, the projected dimension $r$ scales logarithmically with the number of embeddings $n$, rather than the original dimension $d$, demonstrating a favorable property of scaling.

+It should be noted that, although our theorem uses $L^2$ as the metric, it can be extended to the dot-product metric by $\|\vx - \vy\|^2 = \|\vx\|^2 + \|\vy\|^2 - 2 \vx \cdot \vy$.
+Practically, since LLMs compute attention using pairwise dot products between embeddings~\cite{NIPS2017_3f5ee243}, Theorem~\ref{thm:existence} implies that our up-projected low-dimensional prompts preserve the relational structure of full-dimensional embeddings.

-\paragraph{Optimization.} The above theorem shows the existence of an expressive low-dimensional space.
+\paragraph{Optimization.} The above theorem shows the expressiveness of the low-dimensional space.
 We assert in the following theorem that, given a random up-projection matrix, the optimal low-dimensional embeddings can be learned by gradient descent under mild assumptions.

 \begin{restatable}{theorem}{optim} Assume the original loss function $\gL$ is Polyak--Lojasiewic and element-wise Lipschitz on the original $d$-dimensional embeddings.
 Let $\mP \in \sR^{r\times d}$ be a given full-rank random Gaussian matrix (i.e., rank $r$), and our parametrization be $\hat\ve_i = \diag(\vs) \mP^\top \vz_i + \vb$.
 With a proper learning rate schedule $\eta_1, \eta_2, \dots$, our parameters $\vx = [\vb, \vs, \vz_1, \dots, \vz_n]$ converge to the global optimum with gradient descent if $\vs$ is always non zero. \end{restatable} \begin{proof} See Appendix~\ref{apx:proof:optim}. \end{proof}